-Pain involves a complex interaction between specialized nerves, your spinal cord, and your brain.
-Pain is not only physical, but emotional as well.
-It involves learning and memory.
-How you feel and react to pain depends on what’s causing it, as well as many personal factors.
 The WVU Medicine Center for Integrative Pain Management strives to treat the whole person, not just the physical symptoms of pain.
-Our trained providers will take the time to figure out the underlying causes of your pain and develop an integrative and individualized plan to target the affected area, to provide relief from pain, and improve your quality of life.
+Our trained providers take the time to figure out the underlying causes of your pain and develop an integrative and individualized plan to target the affected area, to provide relief from pain, and improve your quality of life.
 Self-referrals are accepted: 855-988-2273.